Latest Litecoin (LTC) News Update

 Litecoin's development continues with these milestones:

-1. LitVM Testnet Launch (Q1 2026) – The first EVM-compatible Layer 2 for Litecoin opens to developers.
+1. LitVM Testnet Launch (Q1 2026) – The first EVM-compatible Layer 2 for Litecoin opens to developers for testing smart contracts.

-2. Litecoin Summit in Amsterdam (22–23 June 2026) – A key community event focusing on innovation and cross-chain integration.
+2. Litecoin Summit Amsterdam (22–23 June 2026) – The community convenes to showcase innovations like LitVM and discuss cross-chain integration.

 Deep Dive